liferay/lexicon-site/src/pages/docs/patterns/Forms/radio_check_toggle.md

 ## Toggle

-A toogle is an interface element that by its activation or deactivation provokes a inmediate action in the screen.
+A toggle is an interface element that by its activation or deactivation provokes an immediate action in the screen.

 ![switch default state](../../../images/SwitchLabel+ON.png)

 ### Usage

-* Use a toggle to present the user mutually exclusive options that have an action that is possible to perceive inmediately.
+* Use a toggle to present the user mutually exclusive options that have an action that is possible to perceive immediately.

 **Use doubt cases**